DarraghBonatti/WBC-classification/README.md

 To train or test the model on new images, you'll need the annotated dataset in YOLO format.
 Click below to see more on this.

 **[📥 YOLO Annotations]([https://example.com/annotations-download](https://docs.ultralytics.com/datasets/detect/#ultralytics-yolo-format))**
-*(Replace this with your actual link)*

-Each `.txt` file should have the same name as the corresponding image file and contain one line per object with the format: